 PD: The inspectors identified that the as-built SSC did not meet the applicable design or construction specification.

-Minor because: The as-built SSC was acceptable without the support of a detailed engineering justification, or amendment to the licensing basis document (i.e., the issue was insignificant)
+Minor because: The as-built SSC was acceptable without the support of a detailed engineering justification, or amendment to the licensing basis document (i.e., the issue was insignificant), or

-he as-built SSC did not conform to the specification but was made acceptable with minor re-work (e.g., minor adjustment or minor grinding) or completion of originally prescribed processing
+The as-built SSC did not conform to the specification but was made acceptable with minor re-work (e.g., minor adjustment or minor grinding) or completion of originally prescribed processing or

-he as-built was more conservative than the as-designed.
+The as-built SSC was more conservative than the as-designed.

-Not minor if: The use of the alternate design required a substantive justification by the licensee to ensure that the as-built structure did not adversely affect the SSC’s ability to perform its intended safety function
+Not minor if: The use of the alternate design required a substantive justification by the licensee to ensure that the as-built structure did not adversely affect the SSC’s ability to perform its intended safety function or

-he use of the alternate design resulted in the licensee having to meet other technical requirements, which were not part of the original design.
-For example, the use of the as-built structure would require additional inspections, tests, re-work, maintenance, etc., to ensure that the SSC would perform its intended safety function
+The use of the alternate design resulted in the licensee having to meet other technical requirements, which were not part of the original design.
+For example, the use of the as-built structure would require additional inspections, tests, re-work, maintenance, etc., to ensure that the SSC would perform its intended safety function, or

-he as-built SSC required substantial rework, repair, or additional examination.
+The as-built SSC required substantial rework, repair, or additional examination.

 EXAMPLE 2